 Drawing by itself is a pleasurable and profitable form of art, but learning to draw well can also lead to better work in other mediums.
+Having an accurate drawing is especially important as the basis of a realistic painting among other things.

 Practicing your drawing consistently is the number one thing that will improve your skill.

 Draw something every day.
-It doesn’t have to be a masterpiece, just draw whatever comes to mind or what ever you see.
+It doesn’t have to be a masterpiece, just draw whatever comes to mind or whatever you see.

 You can draw repetitive patterns, doodles, interlocking circles, pictures from magazines, anything that keeps your pencil moving.
+Don’t start with something really complicated.
+Keep it simple.

 Print off a picture of something you would like to draw and then trace over it numerous times.

-This helps to build a muscle memory for curves and angles on the subject you want to draw and will help to quickly improve your drawing skills.
+This helps to build muscle memory for curves and angles on the subject you want to draw and will help to quickly improve your drawing skills.

 Also, you can use tracing paper to trace the subject and then transfer it to drawing paper.
 This will give you a more accurate line drawing to start with.